 ON THIS PAGE: You will find out more about the factors that increase the chance of developing a pituitary gland tumor.
 To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The only known risk factors for a pituitary gland tumor are the three hereditary syndromes explained below.
+There is no evidence that environmental factors play a role in the development of a pituitary gland tumor.
+The only known risk factors are the 3 hereditary syndromes explained below.
 Genetic testing is available for these conditions.

 Multiple endocrine neoplasia type 1 (MEN1).
 Families with MEN1 have an increased risk of pituitary gland tumors.